Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 [MIT Taguar258 2019]
 # Raven-Storm Toolkit Documentation:
-A strong, costomizable dos and ddos framework with over 48 functions/commands for testing your own servers.
+A strong, customizable dos and DDoS framework with over 48 functions/commands for testing your own servers.

 ## Table of content: